 The certificate is open to undergraduate students who have home departments outside of the School of Business and are in good standing.
 Business undergraduates should explore the entrepreneurship major option.

 To declare the certificate in entrepreneurship, go to the Academic Forms page and complete the declaration form.

 A total of 15 credits is required to complete the certificate.
 The required foundation course, advanced entrepreneurship coursework, and electives from across the campus are used to earn the 15 credits.
-Coursework options available for fulfilling the certificate program is shown in the accompanying tables.
+Coursework options available for fulfilling the certificate program are shown in the accompanying tables.
 Students are strongly encouraged to participate in related non-credit entrepreneurship immersion experiences such as competitions and student organizations.

 1. Take one 3-credit required foundation course (M H R 322 OR M H R 422)

 2. Choose 3 additional credits from a list of approved School of Business advanced entrepreneurship courses

 3. Choose 9 credits of additional courses from a list of approved other electives or advanced entrepreneurship courses.